-Meaning and name origin
+Meaning and Name Origin

 For more information, see also the related boy name Taylan.

-Dylan is a very popular first name for males (#546 out of 1220, Top 45%) but an uncommon surname or last name for all people (2000 U.S. Census).
+Dylan is a very prominent first name for men (#546 out of 1220, Top 45%) but an unusual surname for all people.
+(2000 U.S. Census)

 Displayed below is the birth name popularity of Dylan for boys.
 Dylan was first listed in 1970-1979 and reached its peak position of #19 in the U.S. in 2004, and is currently at #29.
 (2014 Birth Statistics)